Natural Wellness, Beauty & Lifestyle |

 What is tinnitus?

-In some people, it interferes with concentration, and can be associated with anxiety and depression[ii].
+In some cases, tinnitus interferes with concentration, and can be associated with anxiety and depression.
+In this article, we explore natural tinnitus remedies.

 1. Protect your ears: Exposure to loud noises can worsen tinnitus.
-Wear earplugs or noise-cancelling headphones when you are in a noisy environment or listening to music.
+Wear earplugs or noise-cancelling headphones when you are in a noisy environment or turn the volume to a healthy setting when listening to music.

 3. Exercise regularly: Exercise can improve blood flow to the ear and reduce stress, which may help alleviate tinnitus symptoms.

 4. Get enough sleep: Lack of sleep can increase stress and worsen tinnitus.
-Aim for at least 7-8 hours of sleep per night.
+Aim for at least 7-8 hours of sleep, consistently per night.

 There is no specific diet that has been proven to cure or eliminate tinnitus, but some dietary adjustments may help reduce symptoms.
 In general, it is advisable to: